Skip to main content

 • Calling only one office.
 If one program cannot help, ask for the correct referral before hanging up.

-• Using old director names or old addresses.
-Staff and office details can change, so confirm through the state AAA list.
+• Using old addresses or old director names.
+Staff and offices can change.
+Confirm through the state AAA list or the agency website.

 • Waiting until Medicare deadlines are close.
 SHIP appointments can fill during busy seasons.